Controlled Vocabulary

 Use of the Controlled Vocabulary Keyword Catalog:

-Question: How do I use the Controlled Vocabulary Keyword Catalog (CVKC)?
+Question 1: How do I use the Controlled Vocabulary Keyword Catalog (CVKC)?

 Answer: The specifics on how to apply keywords using the Controlled Vocabulary Keyword Catalog (CVKC) are covered in varying levels of detail on the Support pages for each Product.
 The Product page has links to all of the current versions of the CVKC.

-Question: When is a keyword, not a keyword?
+Question 2: When is a keyword, not a keyword?

 Answer: When it's a term from a formally structured controlled vocabulary like the IPTC Codes, designed for a specific use with it's own designated field for storage.
 For details see the specific page that discusses the use of the IPTC Genre, IPTC Scene, and IPTC Subject codes.

-Question: Why are there numbers like 01011003, or 10015000 appearing with the other terms in my Keyword field?
+Question 3: Why are there numbers like 01011003, or 10015000 appearing with the other terms in my Keyword field?

 Answer: These are numbered codes that are taken from the IPTC Subject and IPTC Scene codes that are formally structured controlled vocabularies developed by the International Press Telecommunications Council.
-They are included within all versions of the CVKC, however they should be transfered to their own designated fields for storage.
+They are included within all versions of the CVKC, however they should be transferred to their own designated fields for storage.
 For details see the specific page that discusses the use of the IPTC Genre, IPTC Scene, and IPTC Subject codes.

-Question: What is the difference between an excluded category header and a synonym?
+Question 4: What is the difference between an excluded category header and a synonym?

-Question: When using Lightroom, do you know of any flags that can be inserted in the keyword import text file to control the status of the three Lightroom Keyword tag options: Include on export, Export containing keywords, and Export Synonyms?
+Question 5: When using Lightroom, do you know of any flags that can be inserted in the keyword import text file to control the status of the three Lightroom Keyword tag options: Include on export, Export containing keywords, and Export Synonyms?

 Answer: If you are wanting to know how to modify the text file prior to import so that specific words are designated as synonyms, or excluded category headers, then the following may be of use.
 Note that adding terms in Lightroom using the Create Keyword Tag dialog has the three options you mention.
 The standard would be to "include on export" which would be what we call a "standard keyword", if you "uncheck" that box, then the resulting keyword would have a set of square brackets before and after the term in the import text file and equate to what we call an "excluded category header."
 Checking the box "export synonyms" would indicate to Lightroom that you wish to include any terms that have the curly brackets before and after the term and equate to what we call "synonyms."